Firearm: History

 Even though the knowledge of making gunpowder-based weapons in the Nusantara archipelago had been known after the failed Mongol invasion of Java (1293), and the predecessor of firearms, the pole gun (bedil tombak), was recorded as being used by Java in 1413, the knowledge of making "true" firearms came much later, after the middle of 15th century.
 It was brought by the Islamic nations of West Asia, most probably the Arabs.
 The precise year of introduction is unknown, but it may be safely concluded to be no earlier than 1460.
 Before the arrival of the Portuguese in Southeast Asia, the natives already possessed firearms, the Java arquebus.

 A) The matchlock gun with button for trigger, which came to Lisbon from Bohemia, used by the Portuguese until the conquest of Goa in 1510.
 B) The Indo-Portuguese matchlock gun resulted from the combination of Portuguese and Goan gunmaking.
 C) The Japanese matchlock gun appeared as a copy of the first firearm introduced in the Japanese islands.

 The technology of firearms in Southeast Asia further improved after the Portuguese capture of Malacca (1511).
-Starting in the 1513, the traditions of German-Bohemian gun-making merged with Turkish gun-making traditions.
+Starting in the 1513, the traditions of German and Bohemian gun-making merged with Turkish gun-making traditions.
 This resulted in the Indo-Portuguese tradition of matchlocks.
 Indian craftsmen modified the design by introducing a very short, almost pistol-like buttstock held against the cheek, not the shoulder, when aiming.
 They also reduced the caliber and made the gun lighter and more balanced.
 This was a hit with the Portuguese who did a lot of fighting aboard ship and on river craft, and valued a more compact gun.
 The Malaccan gunfounders, compared as being in the same level with those of Germany, quickly adapted these new firearms, and thus a new type of arquebus, the istinggar, appeared.
 The Japanese did not acquire firearms until the 16th century, and then from the Portuguese rather than from the Chinese.